 After posting my latest blog article on how I manage to do my research job with depression, I got an overwhelming response from people.
-Everyone appreciate my bravery, but the truth is that I am no brave at all.
+Everyone appreciates my bravery, but the truth is that I am no brave at all.
 This is my reality.
 I live with my disability every single day.
 That blog article was also part of a series of article I intended to write about women with disability in research.
-Kimberly kindly agreed to share her experience of doing research with dipolar disorder and I absolutely love her article and how it feels like to live with an invisible disability.
+Kimberly kindly agreed to share her experience of doing research with bipolar disorder and I absolutely love her article and how it feels like to live with an invisible disability.

 Here’s the thing about bipolar disorder… it makes you feel the lowest of the low.
 It makes you feel isolated.
 Depression takes away your ambition, your will to function.
 What’s the point of eating…of showering…of moving?
 Bipolar disorder makes you feel like you’re nothing.
 That you lack a purpose in this world.
 And you believe it, wholeheartedly, because you no longer have control over your own thoughts.